prasanna-konduri/travel_memory_deployment_herovired/README.md

   Travel memory application is developed on MERN stack. this project will explain on how to deployit on AWS with load balancer using cloudflare for DNS setup.
 ## Deployment steps:
 ### 1. Create EC2 instances:
-  - To deploy the application we need instance.
+  - To deploy the application first we need to create instances.
 As the ELB is used for load balancing we are creating two instances named as pk-tm-0 and pk-tm-1.
+  - Login to AWS console and goto services->EC2->instances->launch instance.
+  - You will be redirected to instance creation page.
+There enter the name of the instance, select OS, architechture,key pair, security group etc and click on launch instance.
+It will crete the instance with selected configuration.
   - While creating the instance we need to attach it to a key value pair which will act as a key to access the instance while connecting through  the shell out side the AWS.
 For this project i used an existing key value pair which is 'prasanna-batch7'.
   - The instance should be attached to a security group for accessing it through internet.
 In thius project 'default' security group is used which was configured with the neccessary ports open for the application to run.
 We can create a new security group as well. but remeber to add inbound rules to open the neccessary ports.
   - Instance configuration is as follows: